agastyahukoo/Carbon/README.md

-# CodeCraft App README
+# Carbon README

 ## Overview
-CodeCraft is a streamlined Windows Forms application for real-time HTML editing and previewing.
+Carbon (previosuly CodeCraft) is a streamlined Windows Forms application for real-time HTML editing and previewing.
 It integrates a text editor, browser preview, and custom settings, enhancing the coding experience.

 ## Features